Wat Ratchaburana, Ayutthaya

 Wat Ratchaburana (วัดราชบูรณะ) is a Buddhist temple (wat) in the Ayutthaya Historical Park, Ayutthaya, Thailand.
 The temple's main prang is one of the finest in the city.
 Located in the island section of Ayutthaya, Wat Ratchaburana is immediately north of Wat Mahathat.

 History

-Wat Ratchaburana was founded in 1424 by King Borommarachathirat II of the Ayutthaya Kingdom and built on the cremation site of his two elder brothers.
-The two brothers had fought to their deaths in a duel for the royal succession to their father Intha Racha.
+According to official Thai historiography, which is based on the research of the Royal Chronicles of Ayutthaya by Prince Damrong Rajanubhab, Wat Ratchaburana was founded in 1424 by King Borommarachathirat II of the Ayutthaya Kingdom to house the ashes of his elder brothers, Chao Ai Phraya and Chao Yi Phraya, who had previously killed each other in an elephant duel for the throne after the death their father King Intha Racha.
+The temple's name can be translated as "Royal Fulfillment."

-In 1957 the temple's crypt was looted of a large number of Buddha images and gold artifacts.
-The thieves were later caught, but few of the treasures were recovered.
-Some that were recovered are now housed in the nearby Chao Sam Phraya Museum.
-Subsequent excavations of the crypt have uncovered many more rare Buddha images.